Programming in Python

 This course offers a basic and accessible introduction to programming in Python, aimed specifically at researchers and teachers without prior coding skills.
 Due to limited capacity, we can only offer this course to staff affiliated with Leiden University.
 You can find a link to the registration form at the bottom of this page.

-For more information on the contents of the course, you can send an email to firstname.lastname@example.org.
+For more information on the contents of the course, please contact the Centre for Digital Scholarship via email@example.com.

 What you'll learn

-The course consists of three sessions of three hours each.
+The course consists of three sessions of three and a half hours each.
 Participants are also requested to do some background reading and to carry out coding tasks as homework.
 The total workload is estimated at about 20 hours.

-Approximately a week before the start all registered participants will receive practical instructions on how to prepare for the course.
+Approximately two weeks before the start all registered participants will receive practical instructions on how to prepare for the course.